 The main function of DNA is storing and transferring information from one generation to another generation in a population.
 For that DNA replicates- becomes doubled and inherited to daughter cells.

 On the other side, the function of RNA is to form a protein.

 Actually, RNA collects the coding information from DNA through transcription and translates it into a chain of amino acids.
 (A long chain of amino acid- polypeptide chain, creates protein).

 On the basis of that, another difference between both is that-

-“The DNA is self-replication while the RNA is synthesised from DNA only when it needed.”
+“The DNA is self-replicating while the RNA is synthesized from DNA only when it needed.”